 You can always get by with a cooler of drinks, sandwiches, and snacks.
 Most public campgrounds provide a grill and picnic table at each campsite.
-With a bag of charcoal and a spatula you're ready to make steaks, hot dogs, and hamburgers on the grill.
-Add a propane stove, a skillet, and a few pots, and you're ready to cook up lots of stove-top meals.
+With a bag of charcoal, matches, and a spatula you're ready to cook steaks, hot dogs, and hamburgers on the grill.
+Always have a container of water on hand for drinking and for dousing the fire.

 Where To Buy Camping Gear

 They have the best prices.
 Next, visit your local sporting goods store, where you can usually check out tents that are set up on the display floor.
 Get in them, lay down, and ask yourself if they are roomy enough.
-Check for the basic features mentioned above.
-There are many quality tents available in the $100-$200 price range.
+Camping gear can also be purchased from major online retailers once you know what you want.

 Make A Camping Checklist

+A camping checklist will help you remember essential items, like the can opener or your toothbrush.
 Make a list of your camping gear and refer to it every time you go camping.
 Revise it as needed.
-I've created a basic printer friendly camping checklist that you can use to get started.
+Our packing list for backpacking will give you some good ideas for what to bring camping.

 Once you enjoy your first camping experience, keep that essential gear in plastic storage bins so that you can just grab and go when you pack for your next trip.